Children are encouraged to participate in the free Junior Ranger Program while visiting the Birthplace or the Boyhood Home Unit of the park.

 Objectives of the Junior Ranger Program:

-The Junior Ranger Program is a popular youth program designed by the National Park Service to promote exploring, learning, and protecting the park while having fun.
+The Junior Ranger Program is a popular youth program designed by the National Park Service to promote exploring, learning and protecting the park while having fun.
 This free program is designed for school age children between the ages of 6 and 12; however, no child will be denied an opportunity to participate in the program.
-The Junior Ranger booklet has several age relevant sections that must be attempted before the child will be awarded their badge and certificate.
+The Junior Ranger booklet has several age relevant sections that must be attempted before the child will be awarded their badge.

 Help is available from any park employee.
 In addition, parents and grandparents may provide assistance; however, the child should be encouraged to complete the booklet on his/her own while visiting either unit of the park.

-The child is only required to show an interest in the program and pick up a booklet at the Birthplace Visitor Center or the Boyhood Home at Knob Creek.
-Program materials are free.
+The child is only required to show an interest in the program and pick up a free booklet at the Birthplace Visitor Center or the Boyhood Home at Knob Creek.
 The child should attempt to complete the pages within their age group and return the booklet to the staff person on duty to be checked and certified.
 Activities are designed to help the child explore and learn about the park while on site.
-The child will then receive their badge and certificate.
+The child will then receive their badge.

-Junior Ranger programs are available from all National Park sites and children can become a Web Ranger by accessing the following site:
+Junior Ranger programs are available from all National Park sites.